LoganRickert/Python-Duplicate-File-Finder/README.md

 # Python-Duplicate-File-Finder
-This program goes through all of the files on a computer, generates an MD5 sum, and reports back to the user which files that were duplicates.
+This program recrusively goes through all directories and files given and reports back files that are duplicates.
+This program generates an MD5 sum for each file and stores it in a dictonary.